-The second second Subject Art and Design Exam Board Edexcel Overview The three year course covers a range of techniques such as drawing, painting, printing, collage, textiles, 3D and where appropriate IT.
+Cultivat Subject Art and Design Exam Board Edexcel Overview The course covers a range of techniques such as drawing, painting, printing, collage, textiles, 3D and where appropriate IT.
 Students will look at how ideas, feelings and meanings are conveyed in images and artefacts and how they relate to their social, historical and cultural contexts.
 A variety of styles and traditions are looked at including contemporary practitioners in art, craft and design.
 GCSE Art follows on from what you have learnt at Key Stage 3.
 However, instead of the class teacher telling you exactly what to do each lesson, projects will start with teachers introducing you to skills and approaches.
 You are then encouraged to develop your own ideas and skills in response to a given theme.
 Teachers advise, demonstrate processes and set specific tasks to help you develop your artistic experience.
 Your work will be assessed against the KS4 assessment criteria and individual targets will be set to help you improve over time.
-Ultimately you are in charge of what you produce and you will always be encouraged to exploit your strengths and individual talents.
-Please note because of the nature of the assessment, it is not advised to study this subject alongside Photography unless under consultation with Miss Sharpe Course Structure Component 1: Personal Portfolio 60% Students are introduced to a wide range of artistic methods and materials.
+Ultimately you are in control of what materials and methods you explore, and you will always be encouraged to exploit your strengths and individual talents.
+Please note because of the nature of the alongside Photography or Textiles, unless u assessment, it is not advised to study this subject under consultation with Miss Sharpe Course Structure Component 1: Personal Portfolio 60% Students are introduced to a wide range of artistic methods and materials.
 Students learn how the work of other artists can inspire them further and inform their decisions when creating personal responses.
-Students Students using the ent 2: Externally Set Assignment 40% receive a set theme as a starting point. are expected to interpret the theme eir own ideas and choice of media in create a personal response.
+Component 2: Externally Set Assignment 40% Students receive a set theme as a starting point.
+Students are expected to interpret the theme using their own ideas and choice of media in order to create a personal response.
 Assessment The work produced for assessment is under controlled conditions.
 Unit 1: Internally set, marked and standardised and externally moderated (approximately 45 hours supervised activity).
 Unit 2: Externally set, internally marked and standardised and externally moderated (approximately 30 hours supervised activity, including 10 hours of sustained focus).
 Will I enjoy the course?
-You will enjoy this course if you are creative; enjoy drawing , painting and exploring a range of media.
+You will enjoy this course if you are creative; enjoy drawing, painting and exploring a range of media.
 If you like a challenge, enjoy thinking, analysing images and looking at art and design this is the course for you.
-It is a demanding, but rewarding.
+It is a demanding subject but rewarding.
 Above all you will enjoy this course if you are interested in developing your artistic skills and talents.
 Career Opportunities In addition to skills of independent learning, creative thinking and technical skills, there are hundreds of jobs directly linked with Art.
-These include: Architecture, Interior Design, Furniture Design, Computer Related Design, Illustration, Fashion Design, Graphic Design, Animation, Advertising, Teaching, Art Administration, Film and Television, Furniture Design, Garden Design, Theatre Design (costume and set), Make- up Artist and Jewellery Design, Ceramicist, Publicity, Sculptor, Painter, Printmaker, Museums and Gallery work, Archaeology, Art Therapy, Painting or Artefact Restoration, Art Critic.
+These include: Architecture, Interior Design, Furniture Design, Computer Related Design, Illustration, Fashion Design, Graphic Design, Animation, Advertising, Teaching, Art Administration, Film and Television, Furniture Design, Garden Design, Theatre Design (costume and set), Makeup Artist and Jewellery Design, Ceramicist, Publicity, Sculptor, Painter, Printmaker, Museums and Gallery work, Archaeology, Art Therapy, Painting or Artefact Restoration, Art Critic.
 Equipment needed You will need a portfolio, sketchbook, basic paints.
-Some of these items can be ordere - Further Information Miss L Sharpe lsharpe@joycefrankland.org
+Some of these items can be ordere c drawing equipment, craft knife, adhesive, and ed through the school at a reduced rate.
+Further Information Miss L Sharpe Isharpe@joycefrankland.org